Frithiof Holmgren

 1948-2017.

-The first four years Hans Rosling lived in the district of Luthagen and then moved the family to the Svartbäcken district in Uppsala.
-After graduation, Rosling studied statistics and medicine at Uppsala University.
-The interest in public health science led, during a trip in Asia 1972, to a course in social medicine at St. Johns Medical College in Bangalore, India.
+For the first four years, Hans Rosling lived in the Luthagen district, after which the family moved to Svartbäcken in Uppsala.
+After graduating from high school, Rosling studied statistics and medicine at Uppsala University.
+During a trip to Asia in 1972, his interest in public health led to a course in social medicine at St. John's Medical College in Bangalore, India.

-After a medical degree in 1975 and work as an AT-doctor in Hudiksvall, he trained further and acquired competence in the centre of Medicine at Uppsala University in 1977.
+After graduating in 1975 and working as an intern in Hudiksvall, he furthered his education and gained expertise in tropical medicine at Uppsala University in 1977.

-During the years 1979-1981 the spouses worked in Nacala Porto in northern Mozambique, where Hans was a district doctor and his wife, Agneta was midwife.
-In the Nacala district, an epidemic erupted in 1981, of a previously unknown spasmodic paralysis, with over 1 500 victims, whereof most women and children.
-The paralysis was linked to a highly poor and highly one-sided diet consisting of a toxic form of manioc (cassava).
+From 1979 to 1981, the Roslings worked in Nacala Porto in northern Mozambique, where Hans was a district doctor and his wife Agneta a midwife.
+In 1981, an epidemic of a previously unknown spastic paralysis disease broke out in the Nacala district, affecting more than 1,500 people, mostly women and children.
+The paralysis was linked to a very aggressive and highly monotonous diet consisting of a toxic form of cassava.

 Rosling described the disease in his doctoral thesis and named it Konzo.
-This means "bound bones" in the Congolese language where the disease was once described in 1938.
-During the 1980s, there were several outbreaks of Konzo in other African countries.
+This means 'bound bones' in the Congolese language where the disease was once described in 1938.
+During the 1980s, there were several Konzo outbreaks in other African countries.

-During the years 1983-1996, Rosling worked as a teacher and researcher at Uppsala University in collaboration with several universities in Africa and Asia.
-He was appointed in 1997 Professor of International Health at Karolinska Institutet in Stockholm.
+From 1983 to 1996, Rosling worked as a teacher and researcher at Uppsala University in collaboration with several universities in Africa and Asia.
+In 1997 he was appointed Professor of International Health at the Karolinska Institute in Stockholm.

-in 1999 Rosling began lecturing with a new kind of animated bubble chart that showed the World's Socio-economic state and development over time.
+In 1999, Rosling began lecturing with a new kind of animated bubble chart that showed the socio-economic state of the world and trends over time.
 The program was called Trendalyzer and had been developed by his son and son's wife, with whom he co-founded the Gapminder Foundation.

-The lectures made complicated statistics about the World's development comprehensible to the general public, decision makers and opinion-formers.
-The lectures spread through web and TV worldwide, and governments and organizations hired him as a lecturer and advisor.
+The lectures made complex statistics on world developments understandable to the public, policy makers and opinion leaders.
+The lectures were broadcast via the Web and TV all over the world, and governments and organizations hired him as a lecturer and advisor.

-Rosling devoted his professional life to global health, Global health problems, and how these are related to poverty.
-With the conviction that reason and knowledge improves the world and that we can eradicate extreme poverty and reduce CO2 emissions, Rosling pointed out that it is the richest billion of the earth's population that first and foremost must reduce CO2 emissions because they account for half of them.
+Rosling devoted his professional life to global health, global health problems, and how these are related to poverty.
+With the conviction that reason and knowledge improve the world and that with it we can eradicate extreme poverty and reduce carbon emissions, Rosling pointed out that it is the richest billion of the world's population that must first and foremost reduce carbon emissions because they account for half of them.

-Hans Rosling's memoirs How I Learned to understand the world, written together with the journalist Fanny Härgestam, was published posthumously in 2017 and Factfulness, written in collaboration with Ola and Anna Rosling Rönnlund, released in 2018.
+Hans Rosling's memoirs How I Learned to Understand the World, written with journalist Fanny Härgestam, were published posthumously in 2017 and Factfulness, written in collaboration with Ola and Anna Rosling Rönnlund, was published in 2018.

 Burial site: 0116-0836B